Richard “Dick” Everett Clark

 Bruce L. Dysthe, 81, Beaver Creek, MN, passed away unexpectedly on Friday, September 12, 2025, at Avera McKennan Hospital in Sioux Falls, SD.

 A Celebration of Life Open House will be held from 10-11:30 a.m. on Wednesday, September 17, 2025, at Spirit of Truth Lutheran Church, Brandon.
 The Memorial Service will begin at 11:30 a.m., followed by Full Military Honors.
-A livestream link will be provided before the service.
+You may watch the service via livestream by clicking HERE.

 In lieu of flowers, the family requests donations be made to Tunnels to Towers or St. Jude’s Children’s Research Hospital in Bruce’s memory.

-Bruce is survived by his sons, Jeffry (Cammie), and Jamie (Laurie); grandchildren, Thomas, Erika, Devon, and Alex; sister, Shirla Kuhl; and many nieces, nephews, and cousins.
+Bruce is lovingly remembered by his sons and daughters-in-law, Jeff (Cammie), and Jamie (Laurie); his grandchildren, Thomas, Erika, Devon, and Alex Dysthe; his sister, Shirla (Wendell) Kuhl; his brothers and sisters-in-law, Bruce Fried, Brian (Gail) Fried, Janet Dysthe, Teruko Dysthe, and Marlin Heikes; and many nieces, nephews, cousins, and dear friends.

 Delmer “Del” Jerome Ziemer